An essay about a better (mini-)society by Luc Sala (with Wikipedia)

 9. The above steps will

-allow for an alleviated workload on ourselves meaning our times of labor will be cut in half if we wish.
+allow for an alleviated workload on ourselves meaning our times of labor will

 10. Lastly not least, the